Big Cook, Little Cook: Format

 The format of the programme generally includes a visit to the café by a nursery rhyme, fairy tale, or fictional character (such as Little Miss Muffet or Humpty Dumpty).
-Each episode would begin with Big Cook Ben and Little Cook Small doing an activity or encountering a problem, and then a customer would arrive by the door of their café with Small giving the viewers and Ben hints about who the customer is.
+Each episode would begin with Big Cook Ben/Jen and Little Cook Small doing an activity or encountering a problem, and then a customer would arrive by the door of their café with Small giving the viewers and Ben/Jen hints about who the customer is.

 After revealing the customer, Small then tells a short story about the visitor and ends his stories proclaiming to be the real hero.
-Next, they decide to cook the customer a meal from Ben's recipe book, and then collect the ingredients from either; the fridge, freezer, cupboard, fruitbowl & vegetable basket (added in series 3).
+Next, they decide to cook the customer a meal from Ben/Jen's recipe book, and then collect the ingredients from either; the fridge, freezer, cupboard, fruitbowl & vegetable basket (added in series 3).
 If an ingredient is missing or if one of the two want to know how an ingredient is made, Small will then fly away on his magic spoon-mobile to see where one of the ingredients is made, such as a chutney factory or a rice field.
 These were filmed in factories and plantations mainly in the UK, Germany, Austria, France and occasionally in some other countries.

-Once Small gets the ingredient or tells Ben how an ingredient is made, the two proceed to sing a song, remind the viewers of what is required for the recipe, and begin to cook.
-During preparation, Ben would remind the viewers to always ask their "grown-up helper" when it came to using knives, allergy information, and using the electrical appliances.
+Once Small gets the ingredient or tells Ben/Jen how an ingredient is made, the two proceed to sing a song, remind the viewers of what is required for the recipe, and begin to cook.
+During preparation, Ben/Jen would remind the viewers to always ask their "grown-up helper" when it came to using knives, allergy information, and using the electrical appliances.
 After finishing the meal and serving it to the customer, they then sing a song about cleaning up the kitchen.
 In return for cooking a meal for the visitor, they receive a gift that would solve their problem.
+Each episode ends with Ben/Jen and Small saying "See you soon".

 Activities within the kitchen, such as washing and tidying up, are accompanied by a catchy song and dance routines.

 Both cooks act in an expansive and overblown style, but the show seems intended to encourage children to take an interest in cooking.
 The cooks rhyme a lot, like "We need a story to help us cook.
-Let's take a look in Little Cook's Book.
-Where do we look for things to cook?"
+Let's take a look in Little Cook's Book", and "Where do we look for things to cook?
+In the book, in the book; in Big Cook's Book!"
 Big Cook does most of the actual cooking and telling the viewers how to make the recipes while Little Cook does some preparation or sets the timer.
 Some of the aerial shots of Little Cook flying were filmed over the town of Skipton, North Yorkshire.

 The revival series follows the same pattern – however, the part where Big Cook collects the ingredients is now omitted, and there is always one ingredient missing.